-If you are connecting to Casa App on your home internet, your ISP will know that you are using Casa, though they won't know exactly what you're doing.
-Traffic between your device and Casa is encrypted, but they can see that requests are going to Casa’s servers.
+If you are connecting to your Casa app on your home internet, your ISP will know that you are using Casa, though they won't know exactly what you're doing.
+Traffic between your device and Casa is encrypted, but they can see that requests are going to Casa's servers.

 If you want to take your privacy a step further, you’ll want to configure Tor clients on any device that you use to interface with Casa.

 Another reason you may wish to use a VPN or Tor is due to logging.

 Casa has no intention of logging IP addresses of clients who connect to our servers, but if you want to be 100% certain that your IP address never ends up in any logs, it's best to use a proxy of some sort.
 Also, because we use Cloudflare to protect against attacks, it’s possible that your IP address will be logged by them ; we have no control over their logging.
 By not connecting from your real IP address, this becomes a non-issue.